Extending Linear Convergence of the Proximal Point Algorithm: The Quasar-Convex Case: Numerical Experiments

 \subsection{Implementations}

-To solve the above two examples in this section via PPA, we can not use the common smooth first-order method or second-order method for the subsproblems since both subproblems involved in Examples \ref{exam:01} and \ref{exam:02} are nonsmooth.
+To solve the above two examples in this section via PPA, we cannot use the common smooth first-order method or second-order method for the subs\-pro\-blems since both subproblems involved in Examples \ref{exam:01} and \ref{exam:02} are nonsmooth.
 Therefore, we use the Clarke necessary optimality condition \cite[Proposition 2.4.11]{Clarke} on the subproblem in PPA which is (use also \cite[Corollary 1, page 39]{Clarke})